Five grocery items with big price jumps amid high inflation - NewsBreak

 The consumer price index (CPI) rose 8.5 percent over the last 12 months, with the U.S. Department of Agriculture (USDA) recording large bumps in everything from fruits and vegetables to meats and dairy products.

-Below are the five grocery items with the largest 12-month cost increase, according to the USDA and Bureau of Labor Statistics.New texts show two GOP lawmakers offered advice to Trump’s team on challenging election
+Below are the five grocery items with the largest 12-month cost increase, according to the USDA and Bureau of Labor Statistics.Experts explain inflation and supply chain impacts in East Tennessee

 Beef and veal products